cpit405/react-slides/slides.md

 - React continues to evolve and remains a dominant force in the development of web and mobile applications, with a large and active community of developers.

 - Examples of companies and platforms that use React:
-  - Facebook
-  - Instagram
-  - WhatsApp
+  - Meta (Facebook, Instagram, and WhatsApp)
   - Netflix
   - Airbnb
   - PayPal